zikosichi/stock-tracker/README.md

 The ability to remove a stock from the tracker.
 That means, the stock will not be tracked or displayed anymore.

 #### Persistence
 The user should be able to persist the tracked stocks.
-Find a way to save the stocks after every session (or in other words, ofter closing the browser window).
+Find a way to save the stocks, so the user can get back to it when opening the application again.

 ## Bonus features
 These are not mandatory, but they will certainly impress us.